 There are 3 modes of operation with different levels of features accessible in each.
-We refer to them as analog DC, DCC, and DCS.
-Here's a little more explanation before we get into the features of each mode.
+We refer to them as Analog DC, DCS and DCC.
+Here's a brief explanation before we get into the features of each mode.

 This is when there is nothing connected to the rails except a conventional DC power pack.
 These power packs generally have at least one variable output controlled by a throttle of some sort and a means of reversing DC polarity on the track to change the direction of your engine.